trinity-xai/Trinity/README.md

 ### Joint Probability Density Grid

+A Joint PDF shows how two variables tend to behave together.
+It shows relationships between different variables/dimensions.
+This then helps identify redundant metrics (those that behave almost the same) or complementary metrics (those that capture different aspects of network similarity).
+It can reveal nonlinear patterns that a simple average correlation might miss.

 ![Trinity-JointPDFGenerator](/media/Trinity-JointPDFGenerator.png)

-This grid of Joint PDFs becomes a diagnostic dashboard for understanding and improving scoring systems.
+This grid of Joint PDFs is a diagnostic dashboard for understanding and improving systems of variables (or scores).
 Each plot thumbnail shows how two of the dimensions of a vector system behave together across many samples.
 The color pattern indicates a density of occurrence and can indicate strength of presence over time.